-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) B.1 Instruction and intervention are based on the individual needs of students, as determined by the IEP team.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.b, 1.c, 1.d, 1.e, 2.a, 2.b, 2.d, 3.d, 4.b How do you utilize student Functional Behavior Assessment (FBA)/Positive Behavior Support Plan (PBSP) and IEPs to develop behavioral instruction and outcomes?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) B.1 Instruction and intervention are based on the individual needs of students, as determined by the IEP team Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.d, 1.e, 2.a, 2.b, 2.d, 3.d, 4.b How do you utilize student Functional Behavior Assessment (FBA)/Positive Behavior Support Plan (PBSP) and IEPs to develop behavioral instruction and outcomes?
 How do you routinely collect data to monitor student progress on behavior goals?
 How do you promote student self-regulation and self-monitoring of learned social and emotional skills?
 What would your response be if a negative behavior occurred in the classroom?
-How do you adapt your instruction to meet the emotional and behavioral needs of your students?
-How does your instruction and behavioral support plan consider the student's background, culture and emotional/behavioral needs?
+How does your instruction to meet the emotional and behavioral needs of your students?
+How does your instruction and behavioral needs?
 How do you utilize and promote student engagement within social and emotional lessons?
 How does the data collected support behaviorally related IEP goals?
 Are progress monitoring data and graphs available?
-I, O, P B.2 Evidence-based social-emotional learning curricula and resources are available and implemented with fidelity.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.c, 1.d, 1.e, 2.a, 2.d, 3.b, 3.c, 3.d, 3.e, 4.b, 4.f What assessments do you utilize to increase your knowledge of students' behavioral and emotional needs?
+I, O, P B.2 Evidence-based social-emotional learning curricula and resources are available and implemented with fidelity Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.a, 1.c, 1.d, 1.e, 2.a, 2.d, 3.b, 3.c, 3.d, 3.e, 4.b, 4.f What assessments do you utilize to increase your knowledge of students' behavioral and emotional needs?
 What evidenced-based social-emotional curricula are you utilizing for instruction?
 How do you ensure that this curriculum is being implemented with fidelity?
 O, P